chrisgleissner/spring-batch-rest/README.md

 }
 ```

-To see this examnple in action, run
+To see this example in action, run
 ```text
 mvn clean install
 java -jar example/target/spring-batch-rest-example*.jar